Luno33/static-hosting/README.md

 export WEBSITE_CONTAINER_URI=container-name:container-version # example: john/website:latest
 export WEBSITE_PROJECT_PATH=/full/path/to/your/website/project/root
-export VPS_ADDRESS=***.***.***.*** # the address of your VPS
+export VPS_ADDRESS=***.***.***.*** # the address of your VPS export BUILD_PLATFORM=linux/amd64 # or linux/arm64, depending on the platform architecture where the image will run
 ```

 ### Set up on your local machine